Blendify/blender-manual/trunk/blender_docs/manual/extensions/python/console.rst

 From the screen shot above,
-you will notice that apart from the usual hot keys that are used to navigate, by pressing :kbd:`Ctrl-Space` you can enable Auto-complete feature.
+you will notice that apart from the usual hot keys that are used to navigate, by pressing :kbd:`Ctrl-Spacebar` you can enable Auto-complete feature.

 Since Blender 2.5 uses Python 3.x,
 the interpreter is loaded and is ready to accept commands at the prompt **>>>**